George Trilling

 George H. Trilling (18 September 1930 – 30 April 2020) was a Polish-born American particle physicist.

-He was co-discoverer of the J/ψ meson which confirmed the existence of the charm quark.
+He was co-discoverer of the J/ψ meson which evinced the existence of the charm quark.
 Trilling joined the Physics Department faculty at the University of California, Berkeley, in 1960, where he was Department Chair from 1968 through 1972.
 Trilling was on sabbatical leave to CERN in 1973–74, where he worked on the study of the properties of charm particles, their decay modes and excited states.
-He was also Director of the Physics Division at the Lawrence Berkeley National Laboratory from 1984 until 1987.
+He was also director of the Physics Division at the Lawrence Berkeley National Laboratory from 1984 until 1987.

 Trilling was a principal proponent of the Superconducting Super Collider project and spokesperson for the Solenoidal Detector Collaboration.